It has recently come to my attention that I am not on the neuroscience certificate emailing list. I would like to be added to it. What should I do?

 I'm a junior who's interested in the neuroscience certificate, but I've come upon that interest relatively late in the game.
 I was wondering if I could possibly schedule a meeting with someone about the feasibility of getting the certificate?

-You should set up appointments with the directors of the program (Prof. Berry and Prof. Ghazanfar) who will walk you through the choices in the program.
+You should set up appointments with the directors of the program (Prof. Hasson and Prof. Seung) who will walk you through the choices in the program.

 I am non-science major.
 What are the specific requirements regarding senior theses?